Awesome CI by Meghan at TDA!

 “How can you have a dreamy smile?”
 Al asks Lucy, his eyes wide and lost.

-“James has a crazy smile; Louis’ smile screams that he’s untrustworthy; yours Al is sweet in all its cluelessness,” Lucy shrugs and just for that comment, I decide that Lucy is definitely worth saving.
+“James has a crazy smile; Louis’ smile screams that he’s untrustworthy; yours Al is sweet in all its cluelessness,” Lucy says with a shrug and just for that comment, I decide that Lucy is definitely worth saving.
 No matter if we aren’t going to die after all.

-“Thanks Lucy for that insight,” Teddy smiles in what he obviously thinks is a dashing smile.
+“Thanks Lucy for that insight,” Teddy says, smiling in what he obviously thinks is attarctive.
 Lucy rolls her eyes and Teddy’s smile breaks a little but he keeps going anyway.
 “There are seven of us.
 Each one of us now has the task to find a way to confront Killian Earhart in a way that will make him fight to prove whether or not he is the real deal.”

 “One confrontation a day?”
-Fred asks, rubbing his hands together.
+Fred asks, rubbing his hands together in anticipation of the week to come.

 “Yes,” Teddy confirms before pulling a bag out from under his cloak.
 “Each one of us will pull a number out and that will determine when your confrontation will take place.
 However, should Killian Earhart lose or give up after one, two or even six confrontations, it stops there.
 We don’t want to harass the guy for no reason; we just want to see if he’ll make a good Weasley-in-law.”